dslunde/Glyph/memory-bank/activeContext.md

 - ✅ **Related Concepts**: Displays connections to other concepts in the knowledge graph
 - ✅ **Learning Resources**: Provides tailored learning materials for each concept
 - ✅ **Time Estimates**: Shows estimated learning time for each concept

+### **🔄 WORK IN PROGRESS: End-to-End Source-Reference Linking**

+We have implemented Python and Swift fixes so that:
+1. Nodes carry clean `source_references` lists.
+2. `convertPythonToSwift` now passes pure-string lists as `[String]`.

+But learning-plan concepts still show empty arrays, so final verification/refinement is needed to ensure references propagate into each concept card.

+### **🗒️ Immediate Next Steps**
+1. Debug `map_nodes_to_meaningful_concepts` merge logic to confirm non-empty refs.
+2. Verify Swift receives populated `[String]` arrays in `learningPlanData`.
+3. Update UI if additional parsing required.

 ### **📋 Next Priority Items**